-- The pilot projects enrolled 6,150 persons through March 31, 2019. - Thirteen pilot projects were launched from June through October of 2015. - Four more projects began enrolling patients in 2017 or 2018. - The City of Los Angeles' Alternate Destination Mental Health and Alternate Destination Sobering Center projects began enrolling patients during the last week of June 2019. - San Diego's Frequent EMS User project suspended operations in December 2017 due to a lack of funding, but relaunched in June 2019. - Five projects have closed.
-Two Post-Discharge Short-Term Follow-Up projects closed due to lack of local resources.
-The three Alternate Destination Urgent Care projects closed due to low enrollment.
+- Thirteen pilot projects were launched from June through October of 2015. - Seven more projects began enrolling patients in 2017, 2018, and 2019. - Five projects have closed, and one has suspended operations.
+Two Post-Discharge Short-Term Follow-Up projects closed due to lack of local resources and one has suspended operations.
+The three Alternate Destination Urgent Care projects closed due to low enrollment. - The pilot projects enrolled 9,482 persons through March 31, 2020.